Guide To The Best Bass Fishing Lakes In South Dakota

 All about fishing for smallmouth and largemouth bass in South Dakota lakes.
+Visit the Bass Knowledge Center for valuable information about bass and bass fishing.

-Bass Fishing Lakes In South Dakota
+Bass Lakes In South Dakota

 You have some very fine choices for bass fishing in South Dakota.
 Angostura Reservoir, Belle Fourche Reservoir, Big Stone Lake, Lake Albert, Lake Francis Case, Lake Kampeska, Lake Oahe, Lake Pelican, Lake Poinsett, Lake Sharpe, Lake Thompson, Lewis And Clark Lake, Shadehill Reservoir and Waubay Lake all have healthy populations of bass.
 Additionally, bass can be found in smaller lakes, rivers and ponds throughout SD.